CYPRUS FAST FACTS

 International Driver’s License Accepted?
 EU driver’s licenses are honored in Cyprus.
 If you do not have one, it is best to secure an international driving permit.

 Crime: There is a low incidence of crime in Cyprus.
+The crime rate is at 6.44 crimes per 1,000 inhabitants.
 There are a few isolated street crime incidents but most street criminals are unarmed and do not inflict violent crimes toward their victims.
+In general, it is a safe place to live in or travel to.

 Electrical Adapters: In Cyprus, the standard voltage is 230 volts at 50 Hertz.